hex337/phoenix_aptlist/README.md

 ## Adding to Slack

+Fire up ngrok, or some other tunneling service to have a public facing url for your local server.

-You will need to add four slack slash commands to your chosen slack application.
+Next, add four slack slash commands to your chosen slack application.

 ```
 /ff-add